eldargab/hooks-emitter/Readme.md

 ```

 Obviously traditional event emitters do not allow that.
 They force you to do
-all subscriptions in constructor, which is
+all subscriptions in constructor.
+That is

   * slow
   * inflexible (I think `Super.call(this)` is a smell)